io12/lambda-cove/content/posts/dependent-types.md

 =================

 In logic, $\top$ is a proposition that is defined to be true.
 It has a proof, by definition.
-In some programming languages, there\'s a type (called the [unit type](https://en.wikipedia.org/wiki/Unit_type)) that has only one value.
-In C, it would be an empty struct, since there\'s only one possible value an empty struct can have, except C doesn\'t allow empty structs 😦.
+In some programming languages, there's a type (called the [unit type](https://en.wikipedia.org/wiki/Unit_type)) that has only one value.
+In C, it would be an empty struct, since there's only one possible value an empty struct can have, except C doesn't allow empty structs 😦.
 In Haskell and Rust, the unit type is an empty tuple `()`.
 Since a type having a value is isomorphic with a proposition having a proof, the unit type is isomorphic with $\top$.
 The unit type